tomasr8/pyjsx/README.md

 ## Supported grammar

-In principle the full [JSX grammar](https://facebook.github.io/jsx/) except for some obscure cases is supported.
-Here's a non-exhaustive list:
+The full [JSX grammar](https://facebook.github.io/jsx/) is supported.
+Here are a few example:

 ### Normal and self-closing tags